 Before embarking on a costly AI or ML initiative, not only should companies make sure their data is ready to be used, but they should also explore how contextualizing and enriching this data with external quality data might simultaneously improve its usability and geospatial capabilities.
 Then companies would be able to complement and improve their modeling and automated decision-making algorithms.

-If you put your trust in Korem’s expertise in data integration, geocoding, external data enrichment, geospatial analytics, Data-as-a-Service (DaaS), and spatial data science, you will quickly make sure that you are not under-using the options that ensure maintaining data integrity—which is a deciding factor when it comes to the success, return on investment (ROI), and risk reduction associated with your artificial intelligence initiative.
+If you put your trust in Korem’s expertise in data integration, geocoding, external data enrichment, geospatial analytics, Data as a Service (DaaS), and spatial data science, you will quickly make sure that you are not under-using the options that ensure maintaining data integrity—which is a deciding factor when it comes to the success, return on investment (ROI), and risk reduction associated with your artificial intelligence initiative.